Feroz Khan, Agra, India

 Yao, Beijing, China

-The rock band Yao write and record music with iPad.
+The rock band Yao writes and records music with iPad.
 And during live shows, iPad takes the stage with them.
-Two musicians each play an iPad on stage, using two apps for triggering samples, loops and percussion.
-With iPad, they’ve found a new way to make and perform music with a fresh sound.
+Two musicians each play an iPad on stage, using two apps for percussion: Figure by Propellerhead and TouchOSC.
+With iPad, they’ve found a new way to make and perform music with a new sound.

 School in a Box, Humla, Nepal